ttoommxx/another_manga_downloader/README.md

-# mangalife_downloader
+# mangalife_downloader 0.5

-run `python mangalife_downloader` followed by the URL of the Manga you want to download from mangalife.
+Run `python mangalife_downloader` followed by the URLS of the Mangas you want to download from manga4life.